 9.56 This means that the Public Trustee and trustee companies are eligible attorneys not only for financial matters but also for personal matters.
-As a result, they may be given power to make decisions under an enduring power of attorney about matters, other than special personal matters or special health matters, relating to the principal's care (including the principal's health care) or welfare, including for example:
+As a result, they may be given power to make decisions under an enduring power of attorney about matters, other than special personal matters or special health matters, relating to the principal's care (including the principal's health care) or welfare, including for example:662

-- where the principal lives; - with whom the principal lives; - whether the principal works and, if so, the kind and place of work and the employer; - what education or training the principal undertakes; - whether the principal applies for a licence or permit; - day-to-day issues, including, for example, diet and dress; - whether to consent to a forensic examination of the principal; - health care of the principal; - a legal matter not relating to the principal's financial or property matters.
+- where the principal lives; - with whom the principal lives; - whether the principal works and, if so, the kind and place of work and the employer; - what education or training the principal undertakes; - whether the principal applies for a licence or permit; - day-to-day issues, including, for example, diet and dress; - whether to consent to a forensic examination of the principal;663 - health care of the principal; - a legal matter not relating to the principal's financial or property matters.

 9.57 The scope of the matters for which the Public Trustee or a trustee company may be appointed as an eligible attorney under an enduring power of attorney is inconsistent with the scope of their powers under the Guardianship and Administration Act 2000 (Qld).
-Under that Act, the Public Trustee or a trustee company may be appointed as an administrator to make financial decisions for an adult, but may not be appointed as a guardian to make personal decisions (including decisions about health matters) for an adult.
+Under that Act, the Public Trustee or a trustee company may be appointed as an administrator to make financial decisions for an adult,664 but may not be appointed as a guardian to make personal decisions (including decisions about health matters) for an adult.665 the authority of the Public Trustee or a trustee company to act under an enduring power of attorney should be limited to exclude decisions about the personal care and welfare of the person who made the enduring power of attorney.